Identity Definition

 Identity is a term that is not often talked about.
-Even experienced architects skip this term and jump right away to the terms mission, vision and goals.
-But knowing if your mission or goals are right also depends on your identity.
-Modeling Enterprise Strategy, in fact, starts with exploring and defining the enterprise's identity.
+Even experienced architects skip this term and immediately jump to the terms 'mission', 'vision', and 'goals'.
+However, knowing your mission or goals are the right ones depends on your identity.
+Modeling Enterprise Strategy starts with exploring and defining the enterprise's identity.

 Let us define Identity

-What you as a person, a thing or an organization are.
-Not what you want, do or can do.
+Identity is what you are as a person, a thing, or an organization.
+Not what you want, do, or can do.
 Your identity is not your mission or your vision.

-Example identities for organizations are: restaurant, snack bar, hospital, bank, online company, or insurance company.
+Example identities for organizations are restaurants, snack bars, hospitals, banks, online companies, or insurance companies.

-Your identity as an organization can be used to derive a total concept from and a lot of other things.
-The total concept for a bank can be for instance: the number 1 digital or online bank.
+Your identity as an organization can be used to derive a total concept from many other things.
+The total concept for a bank can be, for instance, the number 1 digital or online bank.

-This total concept for your identity guides you in fitting or realistic missions.
+This total concept for your identity guides you in fitting realistic missions.

 Geometric Shape